Landing Pages

 Paid search campaigns live and die on landing page quality.
 Google Ads Quality Score factors in landing page experience directly.
 A slow, generic page costs more per click and converts fewer visitors at the same time.
 That's a double penalty.

 Each additional second of load time reduces conversions by around 7%.
 For a high-volume PPC campaign spending thousands per month on clicks, a half-second improvement in load time can generate a meaningful increase in conversion rate.
-Self-hosted static pages have a structural advantage here.
+Clean, CDN-served pages have a structural advantage here, and you get it without managing infrastructure yourself.

 Dynamic Content Insertion